Time limit: 0

 The oxygen released during photosynthesis is from the water.
 The plants absorb water as well as carbon dioxide during photosynthesis.
 Later these water molecules are converted into oxygen and sugar.
 The oxygen is then released into the atmosphere whereas the sugar molecules are stored for energy.

 - Question 22 of 50

 Which one of the following elements is associated with teeth disorder?

-Fluoride deficiency can lead to tooth decay and possibly osteoporosis.
+Fluoride or fluorine deficiency can lead to tooth decay and possibly osteoporosis.
 Consuming enough fluoride can make tooth decay less likely and may strengthen bones.
 Fluoride is a mineral stored in teeth and bones that strengthens them by aiding in the retention of calcium.